xavierartot/workflow-fcc/README.md

 | index.jade    | you add the html here                      |
 | css/main.scss | the name for the SASS file (for the CSS)   |

+---
+##How I'm Using This Workflow With FCC
+I clone the repo for each exercice or project.
+Once I'm done I copy the code in FCC

 If you have an issue use Github or this post http://forum.freecodecamp.com/t/workflow-with-grunt-for-campers/28804

 Happy coding :grinning: